 “By nature people are learning animals.
 Birds fly, fish swim, humans think and learn.
 Therefore, we do not need to motivate children into learning by wheedling, bribing or bullying.
 We do not need to keep picking away at their minds to make sure they are learning.
 What we need to do, and all we need to do is to give children as much help and guidance as they need and ask for, listen respectfully when they feel like talking and then get out of the way.
 We can trust them to do the rest.”

-The kids are still so young, in these years they are really learning through play, observing, exploring and we are nurturing their curiosity as much as possible.
+The kids are still so young, in these years they are really learning through travel, play, observing, exploring and we are nurturing their curiosity as much as possible.
 Their learning is not structured, they are free to wake up when they want, then we plan our day and do what the kids want to do.
-If the weather is good we’ll go out and read books in the sun, go walking, exploring, playing, beach combing & if the weather is bad we’ll do art, crochet, workbooks, do some work on the ipad, go to the library, swimming pool, visit museums and often we just snuggle up in bed and watch movies.
-Technically we would be called un-schoolers as what we do is the complete opposite to school and learning is called road-schooling or world-schooling.
-We learn new languages, new environments, new cultures & traditions.
+If the weather is good we’ll go out and explore, read books in the sun, go walking, play, beach combing & if the weather is bad we’ll do art, crochet, workbooks, do some work on the ipad, visit museums and often we just snuggle up in bed and watch movies.
+Technically we would be called un-schoolers as what we do is the complete opposite to school and learning on the road while traveling is called road-schooling or world-schooling.
+We learn new languages, adapt to new environments, learn all about new cultures & traditions.
 I could think of nothing worse than to have to sit down and do school work when there’s a whole world of opportunities right on our camper-van doorstep.

 Article 42 of the Irish Constitution, states that the primary and natural educator of the child is the family & that parents are free to provide this education in their homes or in private schools or in schools recognised or established by the State and that the State shall not oblige parents in violation of their conscience and lawful preference to send their children to schools established by the State.